Knowledge Management Systems for customer service

 Firstly, a definition of Knowledge Management

-Knowledge Management Systems within a customer service environment typically store product, process and policy information in one central repository to enable the organisation to be certain only the most current information is being accessed.
+Knowledge Management Systems or Knowledge Management Software within a customer service environment typically store product, process and policy information in one central repository to enable the organisation to be certain only the most current information is being accessed.

 Knowledge Management Systems typically do not hold information on specific customers – this is the domain of Customer Management Systems.